Tropical complexes: Introduction

+While we have used the term ``tropical complex'' throughout the above discussion, many of the constructions and basic results in this paper work for a more general class, called weak tropical complexes, and when possible, we state the results in those terms.
+Nonetheless, Theorem~\ref{t:intersect-intro}, as well as the main results of~\cites{cartwright-surfaces,cartwright-specialization} work only for tropical complexes.

-Duval, Klivans, and Martin have introduced a distinct generalization of linear equivalence from graphs to higher-dimensional complexes~\cite{duval-klivans-martin}.
+Duval, Klivans, and Martin have also introduced a generalization of linear equivalence from graphs to higher-dimensional complexes~\cite{duval-klivans-martin}, which differs significantly from ours.
 They define a critical group for an arbitrary simplicial complex, without the additional data which is essential in our constructions.
-Moreover, they define a group in each dimension, which consists of formal simplices modulo chip-firing operations, which are indexed by simplices of the same dimension.
+Moreover, they define a group in each dimension, which consists of formal sums of simplices modulo chip-firing operations, which are indexed by simplices of the same dimension.
 In contrast, for divisors supported on the codimension~$1$ skeleton of a tropical complex, the chip-firing moves correspond to functions which are linear on each simplex, and thus are generated by the vertices.
-It is only for $1$-dimensional tropical complexes that the divisors supported on the codimension~$1$ cells and the chip-firing moves are indexed by the same set.
+It is only for $1$-dimensional tropical complexes that the divisors supported on the codimension~$1$ cells and the chip-firing moves are indexed by the same set, and the two constructions are related.

 Tropical complexes are not the only way of packaging information about a degeneration of algebraic varieties.
-As in the case of curves~\cite{amini-baker,katz-zureick-brown}, a semistable degeneration gives rise to a semisimplicial object in the category of smooth schemes and it would be interesting to develop a theory and applications of divisors and intersections in such a setting.
+As in the case of curves~\cites{amini-baker,katz-zureick-brown}, a semistable degeneration gives rise to a semisimplicial object in the category of smooth schemes and it would be interesting to develop a theory and applications of divisors and intersections in such a setting.
 In a different direction, we work only over discrete valuations, for which our schemes are Noetherian and there is a theory of regular models.
 Accordingly, tropical complexes are intrinsically discrete objects.
 Over a non-discrete, rank~$1$ valuation ring, continuous lengths would be needed along the edges of the complex, and continuous variations would also be necessary for any non-trivial sort of moduli space of tropical complexes, comparable to~\cite{brannetti-melo-viviani}.